simonpcouch/simonpcouch/README.md

 I'm Simon (he/him), an R developer and data scientist.
-I work on statistical software at [Posit PBC](https://github.com/posit-pbc) (formerly RStudio).🐛
+I build tools for data scientists at [Posit PBC](https://github.com/posit-pbc) (formerly RStudio).🐛

 Most of the time, I'm a generalist maintainer on R packages for statistical modeling: